 Worried about the size of your premium?

-And of course, shop around.
+And, of course, always remember to shop around.

-Planning to be away?
+Are you planning to be away?

 Many policies deny cover if you don’t “maintain your home in good repair and condition” or if you leave your home unoccupied for 60 consecutive days and don’t keep it “in a lived-in state” by:

-• keeping the lawns mowed and garden tidy
+- keeping the lawns mowed and garden tidy

-• stopping regular mail and newspaper deliveries, and
+- stopping regular mail and newspaper deliveries, and

 - organising someone to check inside and outside your home at least once a week.